-New England area based members have previously been considered part of the National Capital Region, but starting in 2018 this vibrant maritime region will have its own regional chapter.
+New England area based members were traditionally considered part of the National Capital Region, but since 2018 this vibrant maritime region has had its own regional Chapter.

 As with most chapters the geography of New England can be challenging in letting all members meet at one event.
-To mitigate this the intent is to have four meetings annually to represent the four main hubs: Boston, Hartford, Portsmouth and Woods Hole.
-One of these meetings will be marketed as a whole of New England event to maximize the potential for all New England members to meet.
+To mitigate this the Chapter has four meetings annually to represent the four main hubs: Boston, Hartford, Portsmouth and Woods Hole.
+One of these meetings is marketed as a whole of New England event to maximize the potential for all New England members to meet.

 The objectives of the Chapter shall be the advancement and promotion of the science of surveying at sea and related sciences, including, but not limited to, offshore surveying, positioning and mapping, and hydrography.
 To accomplish this objective, the Chapter shall be organized and operated for scientific and educational purposes as follows:

 Said corporation is organized exclusively for educational, charitable, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code or individuals in pursuit of higher education in the offshore sciences and engineering disciplines or other such educational pursuits as the board deem worthy as follows: